jupyter/ngcm-tutorial/README.md

 -   If you have trouble installing Anaconda, [this blog entry](http://www.southampton.ac.uk/~fangohr/blog/installation-of-python-spyder-numpy-sympy-scipy-pytest-matplotlib-via-anaconda.html) may help.
+-   For the material related to `nbconvert`, the `pandoc` package, together with a  `latex` installation, would be useful.

 To install the packages required for this course and the Pandas course using Anaconda, create a suitable environment using